-This is one of the ultimate debatable topics: Having a husband creates an extra seven hours a week of housework for women … A wife saves men from about an hour of housework a week.
+This is one of the ultimate debatable topics: Having a husband creates an extra seven hours a week of housework for women… a wife saves men from about an hour of housework a week.
 (Sounds like married couples might also want to brush up on things they should tell each other every day

 Source: University of Michigan